MicrosoftDocs/msteams-docs/msteams-platform/scenarios/lob-scenarios-landing-page.md

 ms.topic: landing-page
 ---

-# App Scenarios
+# App scenarios

 The reference app scenarios are built to help you envision real possibilities for your organization to benefit from integrating your company workflows into Microsoft Teams.
 Each scenario page includes a scenario summary, a user story, decision points and a high level reference architecture to show how you could execute the scenario for your own organization.

-Choose a scenario below to see whats possible!
+Choose a scenario below to see what’s possible!

-## Example Scenarios
+## Example scenarios

 <ul  class="panelContent cardsC">
 <li>